Videometer/videometer-toolbox-python/README.md

 - **extractBands**(bandIndexesToUse)
 &emsp;&emsp;    Similar to the Image Tools > Conversion > Extract bands in VideometerLab software.
-&emsp;&emsp;  The bands and their information given in the bandsIndexesToUse remain in the ImageClass, others are deleted.
+&emsp;&emsp;  The bands and their information given in the bandsIndexesToUse remain in the ImageClass,
+&emsp;&emsp; others are deleted.

 &emsp;&emsp;  *Parameters*
 &emsp;&emsp; &emsp;&emsp; **Input** :